Family Educational Rights and Privacy Act (FERPA)

 Student Contact Information

-ACE also may contact students by cellular phone or other wireless device using automated telephone dialing equipment or artificial or pre-recorded voice or text messages.
-Contact with students may also be made through social media.
+ACE also may contact students by cellular phone or other wireless device using automated telephone dialing equipment or artificial or pre-recorded voice, short message service (SMS) or text messages.
+Contact with students may also be made through social messaging apps or social media.

 Student Record Maintenance